Maternity research

 PANDA

-Aim: To understand if iron supplements taken from early pregnancy, in order to prevent anaemia, rather than treat it, will improve neonatal and maternal outcomes.
+Aim: To understand if iron supplements taken from early pregnancy to prevent anaemia, rather than treat it, will improve neonatal and maternal outcomes.

 MOLI

-Aim: To determine proportion of women who do not require an induction of labour within 2 days of intervention with the medication, Mifepristone.
+Aim: To determine the proportion of women who do not require induction of labour within two days of intervention with the medication mifepristone.

-Recruitment: Pregnant women who are between 36+5 - 41+5 weeks gestation and are booked for induction of labour will be randomised to receive either mifepristone or a placebo in addition to the standard of care.
+Recruitment: Pregnant women who are between 36+5 and 41+5 weeks’ gestation and are booked for induction of labour.
+Participants will be randomised to receive either mifepristone or a placebo in addition to the standard of care.

 VMET2

-Aim: To understand the means by which vaginal microbiome (range of bacteria present) and metabonome (chemical interaction between microorganisms and host) are involved in preterm birth/to understand the means by which vaginal bacteria are involved in preterm birth.
+Aim: To understand how the vaginal microbiome, the range of bacteria present, and the metabonome, the chemical interaction between microorganisms and the host, are involved in preterm birth.

-Recruitment: Pregnant women between 12+0 -16+4 weeks gestation who are at higher risk of preterm birth.
+Recruitment: Pregnant women between 12+0 and 16+4 weeks’ gestation who are at higher risk of preterm birth.

 Bariatric study